SS Samuel Huntington: Service history

 Ten days after her delivery, Samuel Huntington departed San Francisco for Los Angeles.
 Sailing from that port on 31 May 1942, she arrived at Suva in the Fiji Islands on 19 June.
 After the Huntington made her way to Lautoka, she departed there on 6 July for Chile.
-After arriving at Antofagasta on 29 July, the cargo ship worked her way up and down the South American coast, calling at Iquique on 30 July, Valparaiso on 7 August, and Punta Arenas on 13 August.
+After arriving at Antofagasta on 29 July, the cargo ship worked her way up and down the South American coast, calling at Iquique on 30 July, Valparaíso on 7 August, and Punta Arenas on 13 August.
 Sailing from Punta Arenas the next day, she navigated the Straits of Magellan, crossed the South Atlantic, and arrived at Cape Town, South Africa, on 2 September.

 Sailing from Cape Town on 6 September, Samuel Huntington sailed around the African continent, calling at Durban on 10 September, and arriving at Aden, on the Arabian Peninsula, in mid September.
 Departing there on 24 September, the Huntington sailed up the Red Sea, calling at Massaua on the Eritrean coast on 26 September and Suez on 1 October.
 Departing Suez on 12 October, she retraced her track around Africa, calling at Port Sudan on 18 October, Durban on 2 November, Cape Town on 7 November.
 Leaving the same day, she crossed the South Atlantic and headed for Paramaribo, Suriname.